-Fraud is closely related to theft, corruption, conspiracy, embez 18 nent, money laundering, bribery and extortion.
-Furthermore, fraud tree was formulated as a map of fraud by the Association of Certified Fraud Examiners (ACFE).
-This fraud tree has three branche 39 amely corruption, asset misappropriation and fraudulent statements.
-In addition, Baader & Kremar (2018) stated corruption, asset misappropriation and fraudulent statements fraud are often used.
+Fraud is closely related to theft, corruption, conspiracy, embezzlement, money laundering, bribery, and extortion.
+Furthermore, a fraud tree was formulated as a map of fraud by the Association of Certified Fraud Examiners (ACFE).
+This fraud tree has three branches, namely corruption, asset misappropriation, and fraudulent statements.
+In addition, Baader & Krcmar (2018) stated corruption, asset misappropriation, and fraudulent statements fraud are often used.
 Surprisingly, in the government sector, fraud in the form of corruption often occurs, especially in developing countries (Prabowo, Cooper, Sriyana, & Syamsudin, 2017).
 Indonesia is mentioned as one of the developing countries where corruption often occurs.

-To analyze the occurrence of corruption in public organizations, there are sev24 perspectives.
+To analyze the occurrence of corruption in public organizations, there are several perspectives.
 Prabowo et al. (2017) have developed three perspectives in analyzing the occurrence of corruption, namely the schemata theory, corruption normalization theory and moral development theory.
-Meanwhile, COSO recommends developing a strong internal control system.
-Internal control system used to ensure the company's wealth, accuracy and correctness of accounting data presented 19 the company (reliability of financial statements), operationalization of companies that are efficient and effective, and compliance with management policies, applicable laws and regulations.
-The internal control system consists of section enternal control system will have a positive impact on the effectiveness of the internal control system.
+Meanwhile, The Committee of Sponsoring Organizations of the Treadway Commission (COSO) recommends developing a strong internal control system.
+The internal control system used to ensure the company's wealth, accuracy and correctness of accounting data presented by the company (reliability of financial statements), operationalization of companies that are efficient and effective, and compliance with management policies, applicable laws, and regulations.
+The internal control system consists of several elements that mutually supports its reliability.
+It is confirmed that the effectiveness of the elements forming the internal control system will have a positive impact on the effectiveness of the internal control system.